-During pregnancy your appetite may vary – from feeling sick and not really fancying anything to feeling starving and never full.
+Food in pregnancy may vary because your appetite may change a lot.
+You can go from feeling sick and not really fancying anything to feeling starving and never full.

 Fresh fruit & veg for meals and snack…

 Broccoli and cabbage are rich in vitamins and nutrients.